divyanshraj0408/MeetMates/README.md

 ## Features

 - **Random Video Matching**: Students are matched with each other randomly for video calls.
-- **Secure Access**: Only students from Dr. Akhilesh Das Gupta Institute of Professional Studies can sign up and use the platform.
+- **Secure Access**: Only students can sign up and use the platform.
 - **Real-time Communication**: Utilizes WebRTC for high-quality video and audio communication.

 ## Future Scope